mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin-installers-windows.md

-[^1]: Currently other compression algorithms are not supported.
+[^1]: Other compression algorithms are not supported.